BoruiXu/reuters_crawler/README.md

 # reuters_crawler
-This repo is an implementation of crawler to fetch news from resters website
+This repo is an implementation of crawler to fetch news from reuters website